LarsImNetz/chaoslab/README.md

 ![packages 183](https://img.shields.io/badge/packages-183-4472c0.svg?style=flat-square)
 ![ebuilds 237](https://img.shields.io/badge/ebuilds-237-f2693b.svg?style=flat-square)

-The scope of this overlay is to host ebuilds for packages related to secure communication, cryptocurrency, server-side applications, and many other things that I'm interested in.
+The purpose and scope of this overlay is to maintain ebuilds for packages related to secure communication, cryptocurrency, server-side applications, and other things that I'm interested in.
 It also include full support for `libressl` USE flag and **OpenRC**.
+Though this doesn't mean that there no support for **systemd**, the problem is that I don't have any machines to test its unit files, hence the support have been less than stellar.
+If you have spare time and would like to improve it, please contribute.

 You can visit a [user-friendly](LISTING.md) list of packages, where I hope that you find something useful.

 **If you find any bugs, please report them!** You can use the [GitLab issue tracker](https://gitlab.com/chaoslab/chaoslab-overlay/issues) to report bugs, ask